Preaching ‘true Islam,’ Ahmadiyya Muslims promote peace on 9/11

 The Ahmadis, who claim 25,000 members in the U.S. and “tens of millions” worldwide, handed out “millions upon millions of flyers, hand-to-hand, messages of anti-terrorism, in favor of peace,” Mr. Zafar said.
 He said the conversations inspired by the leafleting campaign allowed Ahmadis to explain that “a requirement of Islam is to be loyal to the country in which you live.”

-In 2010, the Ahmadis launched a “Muslims for Life” campaign of blood donations, “a commitment that every year on September 11, we’re going to now host a blood drive around the country as a way to honor the lives lost on 9/11.
+In 2010, the Ahmadis launched a “Muslims for Life” campaign of blood donations, “a commitment that every year on September 11, we’re going to now host blood drives around the country as a way to honor the lives lost on 9/11.
 So [on] the day that took 3,000 lives, let’s save at least 10 times as many lives every single year, during the month of September.” he said.

 “We want what everyone else wants,” Mr. Zafar said.
 “We want a peaceful society, we want access to good jobs, and we want real justice for people of all backgrounds.
 And we want this country to thrive.”

-Although the Ahmadis are a small group within the American Muslim population, their importance shouldn’t be understated, said Craig Considine, a religious studies professor at Rice University in Houston, Texas.
+Although the Ahmadis are a small group within the American Muslim population, their importance shouldn’t be understated, said Craig Considine, a sociology professor at Rice University in Houston, Texas.

 Ahmadiyya Muslims, Mr. Considine said, “are proponents of service, of furthering dialogue, furthering knowledge, extending relationships beyond our ‘tribal’ categories.”